FahimaZulfath/VR/CONTRIBUTING.md

 This project adheres to a [Mozilla Community Guidelines](https://www.mozilla.org/en-US/about/governance/policies/participation/).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to fahimazulfath.a@gmail.com.

 ## How can I contribute

- we are happy to see your curiosity towards working for [SOHW](https://sohw.github.io/).
-You can help us by reporting an issue, when you found something not well or want to improvise in a better way.
-Or you can look into the issues which is been already reported by few contribuotrs.
-If you find yourself having capability to solve any of the issue reported then you can comment the solution in the issue, fork the repositary, fix the bug and send us a pull request.
-If you want anything from our side, it's our pleasure to hear from you.
-Lets have a discussion on this in a chat, come and say ``Hi``.
+To contribute for SOHW, you always required a [GitHub account](https://github.com/).
+New to GitHub or contributing to open source for the first time?
+Check this small *free* course, [How to Contribute to an Open Source Project on GitHub](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github).
+Each series take only 2-3 mins and you will find this useful.

+We know even before you start contributing that getting set up, to work on SOHW and finding a bug that's a good fit for your skills, can be a challenge.
+Go through our repo and the process going on.
+If you find anything weird, report it to us.
+We' re determined to solve hurdles all around to make you people comfortable.

 ### Reporting Bugs
 Bugs are tracked as GitHub [issues](https://github.com/SOHW/sohw.github.io/issues/).
 We always say it as a friendly suggestions from your side for our improvements.
-A huge appreciation for you, since you are caring for us. :3:
+A huge appreciation for you, since you are caring for us. 😍😇

 When you create an issue, please provide the following information by filling in the template.